 - Pupils may have specific learning difficulties associated with ASC, a range of complex learning and communication needs and additional needs such as dyslexia, dyspraxia and dyscalculia.

-Referrals are received both from parents and the local authority.
+Referrals are received both from parents and the local authority (LEA).
 The Admissions Manager’s role is to liaise between parents and the local authority to ensure the most appropriate placement is secured.
-Once consultation papers have been received from the LA, the Headteacher considers the paperwork provided and makes a decision as to whether or need may be able to be met subject to assessment of the pupil by the school.
+Once consultation papers have been received from the LEA, the Head of School considers the paperwork provided and makes a decision as to whether the needs may be able to be met subject to assessment of the pupil by the school.
 Parents and pupil are then invited into the school and if the school and parents feels it might be an appropriate placement the school will arrange a taster day or series of taster days to assess whether the pupil’s needs can be met.
-Once this assessment process has taken place and the school feels it can meet need, an offer of placement will be put forward to the Local Authority.
+Once this assessment process has taken place and the school feels it can meet need, an offer of placement will be put forward to the LEA.

 The school provides places for up to 76 girls and boys aged 7 to 18.
 Classes will have no more than eight pupils except where planned otherwise, for example, in P.E. where a whole year group may be taught together.